Regular practice is suspended on days when there are retreats or ceremonies. For dates and times, check here.

 You are welcome to join us for just one of the Wednesday practices or for both.

-Practice at Unity Temple on the Plaza in Kansas City, at the corner of 47th and Jefferson.
+Practice at Unity Temple on the Plaza in Kansas City MO, at the corner of 47th and Jefferson.
 We’ll be in classroom C at the top of the stairway at the end of the east hallway.
 Four great vows, three prostrations, chanting, sitting, a short reading.
-No robes.
-First Thursday of the month there is no chanting and one of the Zen masters comes to give a talk and answer questions.
+People who have taken precepts should wear their robes.
+First Thursday of the month there is no chanting, a senior student gives a short talk, and one of the Zen masters answers questions.

 Practice and interviews: the Four Great Vows (words here) followed by 108 prostrations, the Morning Bell Chant, Homage to the Three Jewels, Sino-Korean Heart Sutra, Heart Sutra and the Great Dharani (for words to the chants, see our chanting book), followed by two periods of sitting, and a short reading.
 During practice, people are called into the interview room (in-person) or a breakout room (Zoom) for kong-an interviews.
 Regular Saturday practice is suspended on days when we have retreats or ceremonies.